one man’s guide to most of one band’s catalog

 Hello.
 Are you high?
 If yes, put on this song, perhaps one of the 20-plus-minute extended live psychotropic space/time asynchronous telephony jam versions where you could swear the band—let alone anyone listening to them—doesn’t even remember, let alone know, let alone care what song they were even playing at the time, though rest assured the studio version is just as excellent even without the bolted-on segues and chemical assistance.

 If no: do you wish to become high?
-If yes, please see the previous paragraph.
+If so, please see the previous paragraph.
 [A-]

 “Your Time Is Gonna Come”